dmcpatrimonio/operative-history/6eahn-20-4020-100-op_history.md

 -------------------------

 - From 'morality' to tangible objects;
+- Intrahistory and casticism;

-Operativeness in historical perspective
+Operativeness in Historical Perspective
 =======================================

-- Intrahistory and casticism;
 - Present reality is at the same time singular (yet apt to be contaminated by the artefacts of memory) and a collapsed state of all previous history.